jhuapl-bio/taxtriage/docs/README-docs.md

-The pathogen sheet is not bundled at all — the browser fetches it from GitHub when the page opens. `scripts/write_docs_ref.py` pins _which ref_ it reads, so the 3.1 docs show the sheet that shipped with 3.1 and `bleeding-edge` shows `main`.
+The pathogen sheet is not bundled at all — the browser fetches it from GitHub when the page opens. `scripts/write_docs_ref.py` pins _which ref_ it reads, so the `3.1` docs show the sheet that shipped with 3.1 while `latest` shows `main`.
 That file is loaded before the table widget and sets `window.TAXTRIAGE_DOCS`.

 ## Local preview